jcurlier/azuresnoop/README.md

 # Azure Snoop

-Web application that displays information when running on Azure
+This is the start of a Web application that displays information (network, status, etc.) when running on Azure